belindamo/quartz/content/🔗/Fiction/magic.md

 ![](https://lh6.googleusercontent.com/c6Czua5MH5s9qYmJbhccGE71M3LdA9EGXw1HV3ZecGFYYhboiznJVeLq_4hgjVDIM_AwhdU2AY9wf094u9EsvBQgGpyCNjDlo4ifbCaKJjojPCNCjLSPEEW9--Su5nDJg55fz_cKx36KbWMrGNTjQonLR5gfhZCN3hUlrSxYnQ9Vw1r-2Au1iRy_)

 Kal was in the trading district which bordered the sea.
 Atheria was famously exclusive about who they let in.
 The ports were Artheria’s only connection to other countries - the rest of Artheria was bordered by coastal rock or waterless desert.
-Most mages were enlisted to guard Artheria’s ports from unkind foreigners.
-The other side of Athena was a large expanse of desert.
+Most mages were enlisted to guard Artheria’s ports from ill-intentioned foreigners.
+The other side of Atheria was a large expanse of desert.
 It was said that those who ventured there were never heard from again.
-Since the country’s founding there had never been a successful invasion - though not for lack of trying.
+Armed with these geographical gifts, the country has never been successfully invaded - though not for lack of trying.

 As Kal walked around the trading district, Kal figured it could be nice to see more of the city while she was here.
 In the corner of her eye she saw a boy about her age energetically bartering with a merchant.
 He wore a beige vest and pants that implied that he was a foreign trader, yet she sensed something curious.
 Looking closely, she saw that as he talked he was manipulating the merchant's heart.
 From a bit of subtle nudging she could tell he had a strong xi guard.
 Kal was impressed - he had a solid foundation of xi work, likely from his noble upbringing.